jessicarush/react-notes/nextjs_app_router.md

 }
 ```

-Remember: As noted above, `Suspense` does not detect when data is fetched inside an Effect or event handler.
+As noted above, `Suspense` does not detect when data is fetched inside an Effect or event handler.

+It's also worth noting that wrapping a component in Suspense doesn't make the component itself *dynamic* (see [Static vs dynamic rendering](#static-vs-dynamic-rendering)), but rather `Suspense` is used as a boundary between the static and dynamic parts of your route.

 For another example of this, see the streaming section in [nextjs_databases.md](nextjs_databases.md).